KomengTech/language-getx/README.md

 # Getting Started

-A Language Translations Management App using GetX to support the development process.
+An In-App Static Translation Management App using GetX to support the development process.

 Added some polymorphism in the classes for error checking management for the translations files.